WELCOME and THANKS for joining.

 - But notice how they are kept … by the power of God … through faith.

-- The Nature of Eternal Life: If it can be lost, it was not “eternal” to begin with.
+- The Nature of Eternal Life: IF the “eternal life” that a believer has can be lost, THEN it was not “eternal” to begin with.

-- The Seal of the Spirit: The Holy Spirit is the security deposit/guarantee of final salvation (2 Corinthians 1:21-22).
+- The Seal of the Spirit: The Holy Spirit is the security deposit/guarantee of final salvation (2 Corinthians 1:21-22; Ephesians 1:13).